HL7/cql-ig/input/pages/patterns.md

 #### Choices

 FHIR includes the notion of [_choice_](https://hl7.org/fhir/formats.html#choice) types, or elements that can be represented as any of a number of types.
 For example, the `Patient.deceased` element can be specified as a `boolean` or as a `dateTime`.
-CQL also supports [choice](https://cql.hl7.org/03-developersguide.html#choice-types) types, so these elements are represented directly as Choice Types within the Model Info.
+CQL also supports [choice](https://cql.hl7.org/03-developersguide.html#choice-types) types, so these elements are represented directly as Choice Types within the ModelInfo.

 When authoring CQL using FHIR, logic must take into account the possible choice types of the elements involved.
 For example, the `Observation.effective` element may be represented as a `dateTime` or a `Period` (among other types):